taragurung/auto-trigger-jenkins-jobs/README.md

 -- setup webhook in github first, which is available in settings
    URL: set the url of jenkins which will be something like given bellow:
       http://jenkin-server-ip:<port>/github-webhook/

+## Step-2
+Let's do the necessary setup required in the Jenkins

+First setup the git credentials as mentioned above.
+To be done in >> settings > global.
+We can also test if the connection is ok or now prior to heading to jenkins job setup.

+Check the image for the normal setup done.
+1. Added the giturl
+2. Checked the option ##### GitHub hook trigger for GITScm polling